jessexu20/BuildServer/README.md

 In my case it is
 	http://152.14.93.228:8181/github-webhook
+##Set up Master Build Server

+1. Set up a new project by click New Item and choose git project.

+2. Select build triggers "Build when a change is pushed to GitHub"

+3. Add build step 'Execute Shell'

+	sudo chmod +x /home/vagrant/build.sh
+	sudo docker run -v /home/vagrant/:/vol ncsu/buildserver sh -c /vol/build.sh

+You need to add jenkins into sudo config

+	%jenkins ALL=NOPASSWD: ALL

 ## Set up Slave Build Server
 follow the rule mentioned in the first part and configure the Vagrantfile to disable the public network access and the forwared port features.